Xyborg/ChatGPT-Product-Info/README.md

 - **It wont mess with your chat history**: This won't create new chats, so you won't see it in your history.
 - **Open source**: Full code is available for inspection

+## 🚀 Want to Improve Your AI Visibility?

+If you're a business owner or marketer, you might be wondering: **"How do I get MY products to show up in ChatGPT search results?"**

+[**Try Finseo**](https://www.finseo.ai/?ref=gptproductsearch) - The next-gen AI SEO platform that helps you:
+- **Track your brand visibility** across ChatGPT, Claude, Perplexity, and other AI platforms
+- **Monitor what AI says** about your business and products
+- **Get actionable recommendations** to improve your presence in AI search results
+- **Stay ahead of competitors** in the AI search landscape

+*Perfect complement to this product search tool - see what others are finding, then optimize your own products to be discovered!*

 ## Additional Resources

 Learn more about ChatGPT's product discovery capabilities: